 Our main motivation for considering space-bounded distinguishers is to develop a notion of pseudorandomness that is adequate for space-bounded randomized algorithms.
 That is, such algorithms should essentially maintain their behavior when their source of internal coin tosses is replaced by a source of pseudorandom bits (which may be generated based on a much shorter random seed).
 We thus start by recalling and reviewing the natural notion of space-bounded randomized algorithms.

-Unfortunately, natural notions of space-bounded computations are quite subtle, especially when non-determinism or randomization are concerned (see [19, Sec.
-5.3] and [19, Sec.
+Unfortunately, natural notions of space-bounded computations are quite subtle, especially when non-determinism or randomization are concerned (see [24, Sec.
+5.3] and [24, Sec.
 6.1.5], respectively).
 Two major definitional issues regarding randomized space-bounded computations are the need for imposing explicit time bounds and the type of access to the random tape.

-Time bounds: The question is whether or not the space-bounded machines are restricted to time-complexity that is at most exponential in their spacecomplexity.
-Recall that such an upper-bound follows automatically in the deterministic case, and can be assumed without loss of generality in the nondeterministic case, but it does not necessarily hold in the randomized case.
-Furthermore, failing to restrict the time-complexity of randomized spacebounded machines makes them unnatural and unintentionally too strong (e.g., capable of emulating non-deterministic computations with no overhead in term of space-complexity).
+1. Time bounds: The question is whether or not the space-bounded machines are restricted to time-complexity that is at most exponential in their space-complexity.1 Recall that such an upper-bound follows automatically in the deterministic case, and can be assumed (without loss of generality) in the non-deterministic case, but it does not necessarily hold in the randomized case.
+Furthermore, failing to restrict the time-complexity of randomized space-bounded machines makes them unnatural and unintentionally too strong (e.g., capable of emulating non-deterministic computations with no overhead in terms of space-complexity).